Academic Work

 In 2005, I graduated with 1st class honors in Computer Science from Robinson College, Cambridge.
 I was awarded the Microsoft Research Prize for Best Student, and shortlisted for the S.E.T.
 Award for Information Technology Student of the Year.
 Before Cambridge, I attended Headlands School, in Bridlington, where I took my GCSE and A-Level exams.

 In the summer of 2005 I was a Senior Technical Associate at Fraser Research, in Princeton, New Jersey.
 Working with Sandy Fraser, I developed and simulated algorithms for fast restoration in large-scale broadband access networks, based on actively-switched components with redundant links.
-I also worked with John Billings on a preliminary study of naming semantics for the Internet.

 My final year project was a semantics directed compiler generator, for which I was awarded a Data Connection Prize for Outstanding Dissertation.
 SemCom is an interpreter generator for arbitrary languages, based on a two-level natural semantics style definition.
 The metalanguage SDL allows specification of type systems up to polymorphism, and the execution engine is general enough to allow small-step dynamic semantics as well.
 Numerous analyses are performed to transform the semantics (including sequentialisation of premises and conditions) and provide consistency checks, and a lexer and parser are automatically generated from the semantics.